shermanloan/scejson-doc/doc/module-loan.md

 This object holds the total estimated interest accrued during the construction period, and how the construction interest is treated in the disclosure.
-If no construction period was specified, then this objectt will not be present in the output.
+If no construction period was specified, then this object will not be present in the output.

 <details>
 <summary><b>ConInterest fields</b></summary>